On the Border

-On the Border is the third studio album by American rock group the Eagles, released in 1974.
+On the Border is the third studio album by American rock band the Eagles, released on March 22, 1974.
 Apart from two songs produced by Glyn Johns, it was produced by Bill Szymczyk because the group wanted a more rock‑oriented sound instead of the country-rock feel of the first two albums.
 It is the first Eagles album to feature guitarist Don Felder.
 On the Border reached number 17 on the Billboard album chart and has sold two million copies.

 Three singles were released from the album: "Already Gone", "James Dean" and "Best of My Love".
 The singles peaked at numbers 32, 77 and 1 respectively.
 "Best of My Love" became the band's first of five chart toppers.
 The album also includes "My Man", Bernie Leadon's tribute to his deceased friend Gram Parsons.
-Leadon and Parsons had played together in the pioneer country rock band Flying Burrito Brothers, before Leadon joined the Eagles.
+Leadon and Parsons had played together in the pioneer country-rock band Flying Burrito Brothers, before Leadon joined the Eagles.

-This is the first album by the Eagles to be released in Quadraphonic surround sound.
+This is the earliest album by the Eagles to have been released in Quadraphonic surround sound.
 It was released on Quadraphonic 8-track tape and CD-4 LP.
-A hidden message carved into the run out groove of some vinyl LPs reads: "He who hesitates is lunch".
+A hidden message, carved into the run-out groove of some vinyl LP copies, reads: "He who hesitates is lunch".

 Background

 The album was initially produced by Glyn Johns and recorded at Olympic Studios in London, but during the making of the album, disagreement arose between the Eagles and Johns.
 As the band tried to lean towards a more hard rock sound, they felt that Johns was overemphasizing their country-influenced rock sound.
-Johns however felt that the Eagles were not capable of what the band wanted and told the band: "You are not a rock-and-roll band, The Who is a rock-and-roll band, and you're not that."
+Johns, however, felt that the Eagles were not capable of what the band wanted, and told the band: "You are not a rock-and-roll band, The Who is a rock-and-roll band, and you're not that."
 The band—Glenn Frey in particular, but not Don Henley—were also unhappy with the no-drug policy of Johns during the recording; furthermore they did not feel at home recording in London.
 The band was concerned about the lack of success of the previous album Desperado, and were more assertive in wanting more input into the album, which Johns was unwilling to allow.
-The Eagles spent six weeks recording in London, with both the band and the producer becoming frustrated with each other and frequent arguments between Johns and Frey.
+The Eagles spent six weeks recording in London, with both the band and the producer becoming frustrated with each other, leading to frequent arguments between Johns and Frey.
 The band then took a break, decided to find a new producer and discarded all the recordings except for two usable tracks, "Best of My Love" and "You Never Cry Like a Lover".